 This is a blank GUI main window containing no other widgets.
 Note that the mainloop() method is called in the last statement on the main window.

 Stay connected.
-You are about to witness a multi-threading approach to embedded applications on Raspberry Pi.
-We will be controlling embedded circuits through a desktop GUI app while implementing the embedded operations of the microcontroller-way on a single-board computer.
+You are about to witness a multi-threading approach to embedded applications using Raspberry Pi.
+We will be controlling the embedded circuits through a desktop GUI app while implementing the embedded operations of the microcontroller-way on a single-board computer.